wp-plugins/just-writing/readme.txt

 = 2.12.1 =
 * Release date: November 11, 2013
-* Fixed a bug in the DFWM link code which ALWAYS included the linked regardless of the user preference setting.
+* Fixed a bug in the DFW link code which ALWAYS included the linked regardless of the user preference setting.

 = 2.12 =
 * Release date: November 11, 2013
 * Fixed a bug between the center toolbar and autoload code.
-* Added option to add a DFWM link to the post and pages list.
+* Added option to add a DFW link to the post and pages list.

 = 2.11 =
 * Release date: November 11, 2013